Hakem22/operations-on-data/README.md

 Attached you will find three files that perform such an evaluation.

-An implementation on the Java VM is to be programmed; all standard libraries of the language you are using may be used, but no others.
-As programming language you can use Java, Kotlin, Groovy or Scala.
-An exception is a library to handle JSON files (e.g. [Jackson library](https://github.com/FasterXML/jackson-databind)).
-If you use an external dependency use your favorite build tool (like Gradle, Maven, ...).
-Possible other exceptions are unittesting libraries (like JUnit, TestNG, etc.).

 ## Files provided

 The following files are supplied to solve the problem: